ZedThree/HPCAcademyFortran/Fortran.md

 - We use high-level languages in order to be understandable to humans
 - Therefore, more important to write _readable_ code than _efficient_ code
 - Even more important that it is correct
+- Make it work -> make it readable -> make it fast
+    - In that order!

 ## Hello world